ghc-proposals/ghc-proposals/proposals/0000-no-implicit-binds.rst

 Create ``-XImplicitForAll`` to allow automatically capturing free variables in an outer ``forall`` as is always done today.
 It is on by default for backwards compatibility.
-When using ``-XNoImplicitForAll``, all variables in regular signatures, instances, and data declerations must be explicitly bound.
+When using ``-XNoImplicitForAll``, all variables in regular signatures, instances, and data declarations must be explicitly bound.

 Create ``-XPatternSignatureBinds`` to allow the implicit binding of free variables in pattern signatures.
 It is also on by default for backwards compatibility.